tyleratk/twitter-sentiment/README.md

 Tyler Atkinson

 ---
-Using machine learning and NLP to determine whether someone is happy or not, based off their tweets.
+Using machine learning and natural-language-processing to determine whether someone is happy or not, based off of their tweets.

 # Table of Contents
   1. [Motivation for project](#motivation)